AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Patches**

-* Improved the billing workflow fix in build 9342 which required a manual restart of the workflow for the fix to be applied.
+* Improved the billing workflow fix available in build 9342 which required a manual restart of the workflow for the fix to be applied.
 Now the postupgrade automatically restarts the workflow.

 * Fixed an issue which could prevent proper offer management when using the **Interaction** module with the [Power Booster](../../installation/using/power-booster-and-power-cluster.md) option.
 (NEO-39263)